validatedpatterns/docs/medical-diagnosis/troubleshooting.md

 **Problem**: The image-generator is scaled correctly, but nothing is happening in the dashboard.

-**Solution**: This could be that the sererless eventing function isn't picking up the notifications from ODF and therefore, not triggering the knative-serving function to scale up.
+**Solution**: This could be that the serverless eventing function isn't picking up the notifications from ODF and therefore, not triggering the knative-serving function to scale up.
 In this situation there are a number of things to check, the first thing is to check the logs of the `rgw` pod in the `openshift-storage` namespace.

 ```sh
 oc logs -n openshift-storage -f <pod> -c rgw